M.S. in Dietetics and Nutrition for RDNs

 - All applicants are required to submit an online application to UAA Office of Admissions with all required documents by the posted deadlines.

-- Copy of current RD/RDN credential from the Commission on Dietetic Registration OR meet all requirements for admission to the Graduate Certificate in Dietetic Internship.
+- Copy of current RD/RDN credential from the Commission on Dietetic Registration.

 - Letter of application, addressing the following items: